A Kindergarten age child typcially:

 - Understands the themes or main ideas in what he or she reads.

 It is important to continue reading aloud in order to further develop essential skills with more challenging reading material.
+Plus it is a positive, rewarding experience.
 When you read aloud, you can read books at your child’s listening level, which is higher than his or her reading level.
 This gives you the opportunity to expand your child’s vocabulary.
 The wonderful, unique words found in children’s literature are often words we do not use in every day conversations.
 A large vocabulary will improve your child’s comprehension as he or she reads more sophisticated books.